Chapter 2 : Chapter 2.

 The Wasps’ chasers did a lap of victory around the pitch, while Kathy, Evan and Sakiya watched on sullenly.

-“Work together!”
+“Work together!
+Get into formation!
+Put some pressure on!”
 I roared.
 I had leapt off my chair in a bout of ashamed fury, and began leaning over the barrier, waving my hands above my head frantically.

 “It seems Puddlemere’s coach Oliver Wood isn’t too happy!
-Recently appointed, this display must really be hurting Wood, who was once the toast of the Quidditch world,” Jennings added.
+Recently appointed, this display must really be hurting Wood, who was once the toast of the Quidditch world!”
+Jennings added gleefully.

-I shot a furious glance towards the commentator’s box, but quickly resumed shouting at the chasers.
-The referee noticed my mini-meltdown and flew over to me.
+I shot a furious glance towards the commentator’s box muttering a string of unthinkable expletives, but quickly resumed shouting at the chasers.
+The referee noticed my little meltdown and flew over to me.

-“Either calm down or I’m going to have to ask you to leave,” The ref warned me.
+“Sir, you’d better calm down or I’m afraid going to have to ask you to leave,” The ref warned me sternly.

 “Come on Oliver, sit back down,” Ritchie placed a cautionary hand on my shoulder.
-I turned around roughly and slumped into my seat in time to see Evan drop yet another pass.
+I turned around roughly and slammed myself back into my seat in time to see Evan drop yet another pass.

 “Is he drunk or something?”
-I asked Ritchie, exasperated.
+I asked Ritchie, exasperated and exhausted.

 “Hung over probably, Pip told me he was in the pub last night,” Ritchie shook his head slowly.

-I looked at him in shock, but my attention was quickly drawn back to the game by Jennings exclamation.
+I looked at him in shock, dumbstruck once again by my God awful team, but my attention was quickly drawn back to the game by Jennings’ exclamation.

 “Sweet Mother, what on earth are the seekers up to?”